 Men are the victims of the majority of violent crime, but also far less likely to report it for fear of appearing weak.
 One survey found that 40% of the victims of domestic violence are men, yet they were far less likely to report the violence and far less likely to be taken seriously by police.14 Men take on more dangerous jobs and are less likely to report any injury suffered at work.
 Men work far longer hours, take fewer vacations and sick days, and suffer worse symptoms of chronic stress and fatigue.
 Men even die on the job at a startling rate.
 In short, most men treat themselves as nothing more than a walking paycheck.15

 And, in fact, it’s this objectification of their own lives that kills men faster.
-One research summary of emotional suppression went as far to say: “emotional restrictiveness is the leading cause to why men die earlier [than women].”16
+One research summary of emotional suppression went so far as to say: “emotional restrictiveness is the leading cause to why men die earlier [than women].”16

 Men are so emotionally incompetent without women, that getting married may statistically be the best thing a man can do to improve his longevity and mental health.
 Married men live longer and score higher on pretty much every quality-of-life metric there is, including happiness and life expectancy.
 Marriage is apparently so important for men’s emotional stability that some sociologists go as far as to state that simply being married can raise a man’s life expectancy by almost a decade.17 Elderly men who are in good marriages have lower rates of heart disease, cancer, Alzheimer’s, depression, and stress than elderly single men.18